For the beginners and seasoned experts alike.

 How do I love thee, online content?
 Let me count the ways…

 Ok, that isn’t quite the exact quote for that poem.
-But nonetheless, we love sure love online content.
+But nonetheless, we sure love online content specially unique online content you create even when you are just learning how to write.

-While the types of content and amount of content in our digital world are endless, we counted 9 practical uses for your online content.
+While the types of content and amount of content in our digital world are endless, we took 9 practical uses for your online content from a list of many.
 Let’s count the ways…

 1. Repurpose Content